 Regular workers( minimum 8-10 hours of work per weekend) for your booth will cost according to the number or workers you have.

 Any worker requests beyond the current number workers will pay full price.
 We are trying to stay reasonable with the worker passes policy and also provide an incentive to use your labor wisely.
-Purchase worker wristbands in the application.
-Any will call at the gate will need to have a name and a ticket attached.
-A second mailing with tickets and site designation will be sent in early June.
-Deadline for applications is March 15, 2017.
+Purchase worker wristbands in the application or over the phone.
+Deadline for applications is March 15, 2018.

 Send to: Blissfest, 522 Liberty St. Unit A, Petoskey, MI 49770.